 The Anacostia Project is a long-term photo documentary project aimed at gathering imagery and other media to tell the story of the Anacostia River.

 To date, several thousand images of wildlife, seasons, people, pollution and solutions have been gathered, along with video, audio and oral histories.
 These visual assets are being used for digital storytelling projects, exhibits, and a book, and they are being made available to Anacostia restoration advocates to aid them in telling the story of this river community.

-River of Redemption: Almanac of Life on the Anacostia will be released in fall 2018 by Texas A&M University Press.
-To learn more, visit my Book Store page. (coming soon)
+River of Redemption: Almanac of Life on the Anacostia was released in fall 2018 by Texas A&M University Press.
+Learn more about River of Redemption and purchase a copy.

 Anacostia Photo Database

 Under a grant from the District Department of Energy and Environment I created a 200-image photo database available for free use by those who are actively working to restore the Anacostia River.
 To find out more, visit the photo database website.

 The project has also resulted in two exhibits, one about the biodiversity of the river watershed, called Meet Your Anacostia Neighbors.
 This exhibit was funded by the Puffin Foundation and Prince Georges County Department of the Environment, and has traveled to many different spaces in the watershed but resides permanently in the county offices.The second exhibit depicts the diversity of plants, animals, people and problems that define the watershed.
 It has shown at the 39th Street Gallery in Brentwood, Maryland, a Mayoral candidate forum on the environment in Washington DC, a pop-up cafe and gallery in Hyattsville Maryland, the Vivid Solutions Gallery and several other locations in the Anacostia Watershed.